Raison d’Être, Mandate and Role, and Operating Context

-The Department of Public Safety and Emergency Preparedness (PS), also known as Public Safety Canada, plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
-The Minister of Public Safety and the President of the Queen’s Privy Council and Minister of Emergency Preparedness are responsible for the Department.
+The Department of Public Safety and Emergency Preparedness (PS) plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
+The Minister of Public Safety and the President of the King’s Privy Council for Canada and Minister of Emergency Preparedness are responsible for the Department.

 Legislation governing the Department sets out three essential roles:

 - Support the Ministers’ responsibility for all matters related to public safety and emergency management not assigned to another federal organization;

 - Exercise leadership at the national level relating to public safety and emergency preparedness; and